-NAS back-series 2011 (based on 2004-05 prices) provides GVO of Wood and Wood products, Furniture, Fixtures etc (20+361) for Registered and Unregistered Manufacturing segments.
-Since 2004-05 (from NAS2011 onwards) we have separate series for Wood and Wood products (20) and Manufacturing of furniture and fixtures (361).
+NAS back-series 2011 (based on 2004-05 prices) provides GVO of Wood and Wood products, Furniture, Fixtures etc (20+361) for registered and unregistered manufacturing segments.
+Since 2004-05 (from NAS2011 onwards) we have separate series for Wood and Wood products (20) and Manufacturing of Furniture and Fixtures (361).
 In our study, Wood and Wood Products (20) form a separate industry.
-Manufacturing of furniture and fixture (361) adds up with Manufacturing n.e.c6 (369) and Recycling (37) to form study industry Manufacturing n.e.c and Recycling.
-Thus since 2004-05, we have used the separate output series of Wood and Wood Products (20) and Manufacturing of furniture(361) obtained directly from NAS disaggregated series of registered and unregistered statement of GDP by economic activity.
-Prior to 2004, we use ASI data for registered segments to spit the NAS sectors to arrive at estimates of individual study industry.
-Prior to 2004, we observed some fluctuation in the estimated GVO series for Manufacturing nec; recycling industry.
+Furniture and Fixture (361) adds up with Manufacturing n.e.c (369) and Recycling (37) to form study industry Manufacturing n.e.c and Recycling.
+Thus since 2004-05, we have used the separate output series of Wood and Wood Products (20) and Furniture and Fixtures (361) obtained directly from NAS disaggregated series of registered and unregistered statement of GDP by economic activity.
+Prior to 2004, we use ASI data for registered segments to split the NAS sectors to arrive at estimates of individual study industry.
+Prior to 2004, we observed some fluctuation in the estimated GVO series for Manufacturing nec; Recycling industry.
 We tried to correct that by applying GVO to GVA ratio to GVA estimates.
 These ratios are separately obtained from ASI and NSSO survey rounds and then combined using organized and unorganized industry share in aggregate value added.

-However, for the period prior to 2004, separate output estimates for Unregistered Manufacturing segments are not available in NAS.
-Thus, to estimate output of Unregistered Manufacturing for the period 1980 to 2003 the following has been done.
+However, for the period prior to 2004, separate output estimates for unregistered manufacturing segments are not available in NAS.
+Thus, to estimate output of unregistered manufacturing for the period 1980 to 2003 the following has been done.